Masterpiece Story: Madame X by John Singer Sargent

-Happy Birthday, John Singer Sargent!
-If you were alive, you would be 166 years old!
-The world has changed substantially since 12 January 1856, however your legacy has stood enduringly.
+Dear John Singer Sargent, the world has changed substantially since the year 1856 when you were born, however, your legacy has stood enduringly.
 You are still considered the leading portrait painter of your generation.
 The late 19th and early 20th centuries never looked so glamorous as when captured by your brush!
 You depict ladies so elegantly, and gentlemen so confidently.
 The grand manner suits them and it suits you!
-In celebration of your birthday, let us explore a Sargent masterpiece.
+Let us explore a Sargent masterpiece.
 Let us explore Madame X.

 John Singer Sargent painted Madame X, and displayed it in the Paris Salon of 1884.
 When it was revealed to the observing public it caused a scandal due to the subject’s personal notoriety and painterly indecency.
 Madame X is essentially a portrait of Virginie Gautreau, a woman known for her exquisite beauty and notorious love affairs.
 The painting was a dramatic setback for both Sargent and Gautreau due to its extremely negative reception.
 The public hated it!

 Madame X depicts Virginie Gautreau as a slender woman with alabaster skin, auburn hair, and a slender figure.
 She wears a very fitted black satin dress accentuating her svelte pale body.
 The low neckline emphasizes her round bosom, the small bodice highlights her petite waist, and the draped skirting showcases her curved hips.
 Virginie Gautreau boasts a perfect hourglass figure, and her black satin highlights the beauty of it.

-Virginie Gautreau stands in an empty space with only a table implying she stands in the interior room of a studio or house.
-Virginie leans ever so slightly with her right hand clutching the edge of the table.
+Gautreau stands in an empty space with only a table implying she stands in the interior room of a studio or house.
+She leans ever so slightly with her right hand clutching the edge of the table.
 Her left hand holds a black fan matching the colors of her dress.
 A slight glimmer also appears on her ring finger.
 Perhaps this dash of metallic shine implies a wedding ring?
-Virginie Gautreau was married to her husband Pierre Gautreau, a wealthy French banker.
+Virginie Gautreau was married to Pierre Gautreau, a wealthy French banker.
 However, in some of her more colorful moments, Madame Gautreau did not behave as a married woman should, especially the wife of a prominent financial gentleman.